 School Day Tour Size

-For school tour visits, the maximum number of students we can cater to is 60.
-If you have between 50 and 60 students, we require five activities to be chosen which will ensure the group’s size is effective, The minimum number is 10 except in special circumstances approved by the School Day Tours Subcommittee
+The maximum number of students we can cater to for school tours or home school visits is 60.
+If you have between 50 and 60 students, we require five activities to be chosen which will ensure the group’s size is effective, The minimum number is 15 except in special circumstances approved by the School Day Tours Subcommittee

 Out Of School Holiday Care Tour Size